tiltedphoques/gitbook-wiki/technical-documentation/build-guide/README.md

 ### Building the Together UI

 Until you've built and installed the Together UI, you will not have it in game (this does not include the debug UI).
-Open a shell inside `Code/skyrim_ui` and execute `npm install` .
+Open a shell inside `Code/skyrim_ui` and execute `pnpm install`.
 This will install the required packages.

-Next, execute `npm run deploy:develop` to build the development version.
-Alternatively, execute `npm run deploy:production` to build the production version.
+Next, execute `pnpm deploy:develop` to build the development version.
+Alternatively, execute `pnpm deploy:production` to build the production version.
 Copy the folder `Code/skyrim_ui/dist/UI` over to `build/windows/x64/releasedbg` .
 Although not necessary, we recommend creating a symbolic link to the folder during development instead of duplicating to avoid having to copy over the folder after each build.

 ## Verifying